-Manual Muscle Testing (MMT Grades)
+Manual Muscle Testing Grading (MMT Grades) Overview

 MMT utilizes a standardized grading system that is determined by the ability of the tested muscle act against gravity or against resistance applied by the examiner.

-Manual Muscle Testing Grades (MMT Grades)
+Manual Muscle Testing Grades

 In 1916, Lovett and Martin first described the method of manual muscle testing in newborns with infantile paralysis.
 Since then, abundant research has been conducted regarding its various applications, including modifications of the original grading scale used to describe muscular strength.